boulund/lunchplans/README.md

 string containing the restaurants name, keep it reasonably short.

+### Markov chain-based recommendation lunchbot engine
+There's been some talk about implementing a Markov chain-based "lunchbot" to create a suitable lunch recommendation each day, removing the need for lengthy discussions on Skype (potentially improving workplace productivity ;)).

 ### Doodle API
 It would be cool to implement automatic Doodle poll generation.
 Doodle has a Poll Wizard API that might be used to generate polls:

 http://doodle.com/wizard/DoodleWizard.pdf